 The 200,000-acre Opportunity

-At the time of the deal in 1998, the privately-held forestry lands of Northern Maine were changing ownership at a dramatic rate.
+At the time of the deal, the privately-held forestry lands of Northern Maine were changing ownership at a dramatic rate.
 The Conservancy was having no luck getting sellers to the table to talk conservation.
 Then, in mid-year, International Paper put 200,000 acres along the St. John on the market — in a single day.

 The Conservancy teamed up with a timber investor and made an offer.
 In essence, the Conservancy committed $3 million to purchase a conservation corridor along the St. John, while the timber investor committed $32 million for the remaining acreage.
 The bid came in third, however, so the Maine chapter moved on to manage other projects.